 (b) to provide information and guidance in respect of retail shop leases or the provisions of this Act.

-[Section 30A inserted by No. 20 of 2011 s.
+[Section 30A inserted: No. 20 of 2011 s.
 34.]

 30. Regulations

 (1) The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be prescribed, for giving effect to the purposes of this Act.